Our top pick for

 Grupo Televisa S-A-B's shares were split on a 4:1 basis on 21 March 2006.
 So if you had owned 1 share the day before before the split, the next day you'd have owned 4 shares.
 This wouldn't directly have changed the overall worth of your Grupo Televisa S-A-B shares – just the quantity.
 However, indirectly, the new 75% lower share price could have impacted the market appetite for Grupo Televisa S-A-B shares which in turn could have impacted Grupo Televisa S-A-B's share price.

 Grupo Televisa, S. A. B. operates as a media company in the Spanish-speaking world.
-The company operates through four segments: Cable, Sky, Content, and Other Businesses.
+The company operates in four segments: Cable, Sky, Content, and Other Businesses.
 The Cable segment operates cable multiple system and telecommunication facilities.
-It provides basic and premium television subscription, pay-per-view, installation, Internet subscription, and telephone services, as well as local and national advertising sales; and data and long-distance services solutions to carriers and other telecommunications service providers through its fiber-optic network.
+It provides basic and premium television subscription, pay-per-view, installation, Internet subscription, and telephone and mobile services subscription, as well as local and national advertising sales; and data and long-distance services solutions to carriers and other telecommunications service providers through its fiber-optic network.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.